orbs-network/pos-analytics-lib/README.md

 * getGuardian

-Used to query a guardian's staking and delegator history, list all current delegators and optional rewards history and .
-Function's input is the requested guardian's address, an Ethereum endpoint (for example infura link with apikey), and boolean value for telling the function to read also all reward history (default is false).
+Used to query a guardian's staking and delegator history, list all current delegators and event history.
+Function's input is the requested guardian's address, an Ethereum endpoint (for example infura link with apikey) and optional options object to modify output (see below).
+<br>Please note: as long as history reading is not disabled all of the delegation history of the guardian is always read.

 ```
 const guardianInfo = await getGuardian(
   '0xf7ae622c77d0580f02bcb2f92380d61e3f6e466c',